kuntoro-adi/SPACE/README.md

 The repository of our work :
 Title: ***Saliency and Power Aware Contrast Enhancement for Low OLED Power Consumption***
 Authors: Kuntoro Adi Nugroho and Shanq-Jang Ruan
+This work has been accepted in IEEE Transactions on Instrumentation and Measurement

 ## How to